-Cash on hand and in banks and short-term deposits are stated at their nominal value.
+Cash on hand and in banks and short-term deposits is stated at its nominal value.
 The Company considers all highly liquid investments, with a maturity of three months or less when purchased, to be cash equivalents.
 Highly liquid investments with stated maturities of greater than three months are classified as short-term investments.
 The Company's cash, held in the United States, is deposited in financial institutions that are FDIC insured.
 These deposits are in excess of the FDIC insurance limits.
 The Company also holds cash with Australian financial institutions.
+Cash held in Australia has Government backing up to \$A1 million per account.